 Short Course Description:

-This interactive online workshop will boost your confidence and ability to write a great science paper that will be cited again and again.
+This interactive workshop will boost your confidence and ability to write a great science paper that will be cited again and again.
 Here is a little taster video introducing you to the course and course leader Prof. Andrew Johnson.
-We will run this workshop using Zoom.
-All exercises will take place in small virtual breakout rooms.
+All exercises will take place in small groups.

 This workshop focusses on getting high citations.
 The workshop will study the following using group and individual exercises:

 - Thinking about your audience

 - Maintaining a narrative thread and not submerging your audience in too many messages

 - Ending in a clean conclusion

 - Social media and other forms of promotion

 Hardware and Software requirements: